 OCD AND ANXIETY

-Brad E. R. Smith, MD, is a full-time psychiatrist and serves as the medical director for the Rogers–Oconomowoc campus as well as the medical director of Eating Disorder Services.
+Brad E. R. Smith, MD, is a full-time psychiatrist and serves as the medical director for Rogers' Oconomowoc campus as well as the medical director of Eating Disorder Recovery.
 He is board-certified in adult psychiatry and forensic psychiatry, specializing in the assessment and treatment of eating disorders and other complex or multiple mental health diagnoses.
 Dr. Smith joined Rogers in 2011, seeing patients in the inpatient, residential, partial hospitalization, and intensive outpatient programs, helping patients learn evidence-based techniques for building resilience for recovery.

 Prior to joining Rogers, Dr. Smith served as assistant medical director and forensic clinical director at the Mendota Mental Health Institute in Madison.
 He has also maintained an active forensic psychiatry consulting practice.
 His administrative experience includes the training and clinical direction of other behavioral health clinicians, as well as the development of clinical treatment programming for hospital systems.